Skip to content

 Day 15: Abhaneri

-Head to Abhaneri by private vehicle and local bus.
+Head to Abhaneri by private vehicle.
 This rural town provides a lovely detour from the bigger cities in Rajasthan.
 Visit the Chand Baori, a 20-metre-deep stepwell where water was collected and locals used to gather to escape the heat.
 Built in the late ninth century, the baori is a mind-bending feat of construction.
 Next visit another jewel of Abhaneri, the Harshat Mata Temple.
 This temple, which is now mostly ruined, was first constructed between the seventh and eighth centuries and dedicated to the goddess of happiness and joy.

 Day 16: Fatehpur Sikri – Agra